ga4gh-schemablocks/org.schemablocks.beta/docs/schemablocks-principles.md

 ---
-title: 'SchemaBlocks "Status" Levels'
+title: 'SchemaBlocks Design Principles'
 date: 2021-03-05
 authors:
 	- "@mbaudis"
 ---

+## Mission Statement

+SchemaBlocks aims to translate the work of the workstreams into data models that:

+* Are usable by other internal GA4GH deliverables, such as the Beacon API.
+* Are usable by Driver Projects as an exchange format.
+* Aid in aligning the work streams across GA4GH.
+* Do not create a hindrance in development work by other work streams.

+<!--more-->

+## {S}[B] Status Levels

 SchemaBlocks schemas ("blocks") provide blueprints for consensus schemas which help with the development of code based "products" throughout the GA4GH ecosystem.
 Here we propose a labeling system for those schemas, to provide transparency about the level of support those schemas have from {S}[B] participants and observers.

-<!--more-->

-## Proposed {S}[B] Status Levels

-The current status level of thiose recommendations is "proposed".
+The current status level of those recommendations is "proposed".

 * `playground`
 	- early development or import stage, of any quality